Insights

 Background:

-test automation to address a defense customer’s need to evaluate an estimated 200,000 test cases for hundreds of applications documented in various formats—Microsoft Word, Excel, XML, among others—with varying levels of detail and consistency.
-The team brought together Generative AI (GenAI), AI coding assistants, and AI-powered test automation to deliver a
+Recently, REI used AI to create an innovative test automation approach for a DoW customer needing to evaluate more than 60,000 test cases across hundreds of applications documented in various formats—Microsoft Word, Excel, XML, and others—with varying levels of detail and consistency.
+By integrating Generative AI (GenAI), AI coding assistants, and AI-powered test automation, the team delivered a holistic, fully functional solution that achieved faster, more automated delivery at significantly reduced cost.

 Challenge: